masc-ucsc/docs/docs/pyrope/02-basics.md

 ```

-Expressions also can have scope, but expression scopes are not allowed have
+Expressions also can have a scope, but expression scopes are not allowed to have
 side-effects, so they can be treated as `functions`.

 ```